jtleek/jhsph753and4/README.md

 Biostatistics 753 and 754
 ============

 Class github repository for 753 and 754; doctoral classes in the Department of Biostatistics at Johns Hopkins.
+You may use the material according to the [Creative Commons Share-Alike 2.0 (CC-SA 2.0)](http://creativecommons.org/licenses/by/2.0/) license.

 Course Information